-In some cases, you can continue to receive your disability retirement benefits if you work in a temporary, hourly or other non-covered position with a VRSparticipating employer.
-If you work for any employer in a position that requires the same or similar duties as those you performed before retiring on disability, your disability retirement benefits will end.
-If you return to VRS-covered employment, your benefits will end and you will become an active member.
-If you are considering employment after you retire on disability, contact VRS at 1-888-VARETIR (1-888-827-3847) to determine whether the position would disqualify you from continuing to receive your disability retirement benefits.
+In some cases, you can continue to receive your disability retirement benefits if you work in a temporary, hourly or other non-covered position with a VRS-participating employer.
+If you work for any employer in a position that requires the same or similar duties as those you performed before retiring on disability, including non-covered employment with a VRS-participating employer, your disability retirement benefits will end.
+If you return to covered employment, your benefits will end and you will become an active member.

+If you are considering employment after you retire on disability, contact VRS toll-free at 1-888-VARETIR (1-888-827-3847) to determine whether the position would disqualify you from continuing to receive your disability retirement benefits.
 For more information, see also Chapter 14-Working After Retirement.